 Of course, even if you don’t select Inheritance Protection, any money left over after repayment of your lifetime mortgage will be paid to you or your estate.

 Inheritance Protection cannot be added to the lifetime mortgage or the amount increased after completion of your lifetime mortgage.

 Can I get a lifetime mortgage if I already have a mortgage?

-You may still qualify for a lifetime mortgage but you'll need to pay off your existing mortgage using money from the loan.
-If you pay off your existing mortgage you may have to pay an early repayment charge to your existing lender.
+You may still qualify for a lifetime mortgage but you'll need to pay off your existing mortgage and any other loan secured against your property using money from the loan.
+If you pay off your existing mortgage you may have to pay an Early Repayment Charge to your existing lender.

 You should think carefully before securing a new debt against your home.